Guray00/ComputerEngineeringPoliTO/II - MAGISTRALE/I - [01PDWOV] Information System/questions.md

 ## Chapter 1 - Definitions

+### (G) Difference between CAPEX (Capital Expenditures) e OPEX (Operating Expenditures)

+With CAPEX (Capital Expenditures), companies invest in long-term assets like machinery, buildings, or technology infrastructure.
+These costs are capitalized and amortized over time.
+Examples include purchasing machinery, constructing a building, or acquiring proprietary software.

+OPEX (Operating Expenditures) are the day-to-day costs of running a business.
+These expenses are fully deducted in the year they are incurred.
+Examples include rent, utilities, salaries, and maintenance costs.

 ### Write one or more examples of technological innovations that deeply impacted a business domain, and therefore the strategy of companies within the domain

 > Generated answer